AriFordsham/GHCWiki/GitLab-Labels.md

 # Issue flags

  * ~"CI breakage"
- * ~"user facing": Denotes a merge request which changes the interface exposed by GHC or its core libraries in a user-noticable way.
+ * ~"user-facing": Denotes a merge request which changes the interface exposed by GHC or its core libraries in a user-noticable way.
 Merge requests so-marked trigger the head.hackage build jobs.
  * ~"info needed": Information is needed from the issue reporter
  * ~"upstream": Things that require coordination with an upstream package